Skip to content

 Is MeloLingua a good Duolingo alternative?

-Yes, especially if Duolingo helped you build a habit but you now want more listening comprehension, story context, and speaking practice from full sentences.
+Yes — especially if Duolingo helped you build a habit but you now want more listening comprehension, story context, and speaking practice from full sentences.
+MeloLingua fits learners searching for apps like Duolingo with stories where narrative is the main path, not a side feature.

 Q03